Lantianqianmu/nftide-capint/README.md

 The HBV reference remains linear and sample-specific; this revision does not standardize HBV coordinates between samples or resolve circular-origin crossings.

-### Validation and rerunning ###

-Run `python -m unittest discover -s tests -v` for regression tests.
-With all dependencies on PATH, `python tests/smoke_pipeline.py` runs the actual Nextflow workflow against deterministic tiny synthetic references in `/tmp`.
-Pass `--custom` to exercise the optional Python assembler instead of BBMerge.

-The breakpoint schema and support semantics changed.
-Regenerate candidate FASTQs and every downstream stage; old breakpoint tables cannot be mixed with new ones.
-Prefer a fresh output directory for comparison with previous results.
-The new BWA commands and extraction inputs also invalidate their old task cache entries.
-Do not interpret older results as corrected without rerunning.

 ### BBMerge wrapper output contract ###